oslabs-beta/next-persist/README.md

   Example:

   import * as types from '../constants/actionTypes';
-  import { getStorage } from 'next-persist';
+  import { getLocalStore } from 'next-persist';
   // or
-  // import { getCookies } from 'next-persist/src/next-persist-cookies'
+  // import { getCookieStore } from 'next-persist'

   const initialState = {
     // initialState goes here